enrichoalkalas01/jubelio-test-nodejs/readme.md

 - Clean folder structure with separation of concerns (Controllers, Services, Routes, Repositories)
 - API Endpoints for managing users, products, and imports
 - Integrated Docker setup for easy containerization and local development
-- CI/CD pipeline with Jenkins for automated testing and deployment
+- CI/CD pipeline with Jenkins for automated deployment

 ## Folder Structure
 ```bash